 During the spring of 2016, the JLNVB began working with the AJLI to reevaluate and reenergize our direct impact on South Hampton Roads.
 As a result, the Community Council has been working hard to implement several critical changes to strengthen and expand our reach to address the needs of our community by shifting its focus from a project-based mindset to a results-based approach.
 Moving forward, the JLNVB Community Impact Strategy will seek to address the most critical issues identified within our community that align with the overall mission.
 As part of the new Community Impact Strategy, members of the Community Impact Development Committee have started researching and sharing information on various issues with our members.
 The goal is to educate the membership and ensure a holistic understanding of the societal challenges in South Hampton Roads before selecting our future focus areas.

 In October 2016, our members identified their top 10 focus areas – listed below – that will be evaluated further and narrowed down to our top four signature focus areas over the course of Spring 2017.
 Please click on the below links to read more about each issue.
-Check back for weekly updates and additional information.

 - Human Trafficking

 Human trafficking is described by the U.S. Department of State as the “act of recruiting, harboring, transporting, providing or obtaining a person for compelled labor or commercial sex acts through the use of force, fraud or coercion.”
 For more information on human trafficking, please read the attached PDF.